Greetings from 36,000 feet.

 To make matters worse, we are now beset with the prevalence of unschooled pundits sharing unscientific and unempirical opinions disguised as news.
 Sadly this scares many people away from the proven vaccinations that could actually protect them from various diseases in the first place.
 And, thanks to the dominance of both unregulated social media and the constant attacks on real news and true facts, attention-hungry C-class celebrities such as have become people’s go to sources for their dubious medical information.

-The new millennium has already ushered in a very rocky road for news gathering, brand building, decision making, and the industry.
+The new millennium has already ushered in a very road for news gathering, brand building, decision making, and the industry.
 And much of it is caused by our floundering with all the newly ubiquitous technology that dominates our lives.
 But regardless of the need to deal with what’s new, we humans haven’t changed very much since we were hunter-gatherers on the great savannah.
 And that means we will continually be mistreated, maligned, and manipulated by crises, both actual and artificial.
 So while Coronavirus may or may not wind up killing a lot of people, our own response to our ignorance and hysterics will do a lot of damage.

 Keep Calm and Carry On.